Philosophy and Ethics (PHIL)

 PHIL 312.
 American Philosophy.
 3 Credits.

 This course will consider some of the major figures of 20th and 21st century American Philosophy and Pragmatism through the theme of democracy and its relation to education, along with related issues of privilege/class/race in the U.S.; protest movements and activism; anti-intellectualism; and individualism and the common good.
 Philosophers studied may include: Ralph Waldo Emerson, Henry David Thoreau, William James, Jane Addams, James Baldwin, John Dewey, W. E. B. Du Bois, and Cornel West.
-On demand.
+F, odd years.

 PHIL 315.
 Philosophy of Race & Postcolonialism.
 3 Credits.